Teaching Awards: Process

 Every year, all schools and FE colleges are invited to nominate their most outstanding headteachers, teachers, teaching assistants, lecturers and school teams.
 Anyone can make a nomination.
 Nominations are then endorsed by the senior management team to proceed to the next stage.
-The Awards year culminates in a televised UK Ceremony, held in the Autumn, where awards are given out in various categories.
+The Awards year culminates in a televised ceremony, held in the Autumn, where awards are given out in various categories.

-The show, Britain's Classroom Heroes, is broadcast on BBC2.

-The Teaching Awards Trust

-The Teaching Awards were established by Lord Puttnam CBE in 1998 and are managed by an independent charity, the Teaching Awards Trust.
-The Teaching Awards Trust aims to celebrate excellence and promote best practice in education.
-The Oscar award winning actress Emma Thompson became the president of the Teaching Awards in 2009.
-She said "I owe so much of what I've done to my fantastic teachers at school and at university and it's exciting to join in celebrating what is probably the most important profession of them all".

 Goals

 The Teaching Awards Trust was initially established to regenerate national pride in the teaching profession.
 The Trust has been successful in achieving this aim and has repositioned itself as a centre of excellence in education with the following aims: